ryangwsimmons/vscode-markdown-to-pdf/README.md

 # Markdown to PDF

 A Visual Studio Code extension that converts markdown files to PDFs.
+Supports math notation.

 ## Dependencies